pavel-piatetskii/tweeter/README.md

 !["mobile-write-tweet"](https://github.com/pavel-piatetskii/tweeter/blob/master/docs/mobile-write-tweet.png)

-- #### In the form you can wrute your tweet up to 140 characters long.
+- #### In the form you can write your tweet up to 140 characters long.
 The built-in counter will help you plan your message.

 !["desktop-compose"](https://github.com/pavel-piatetskii/tweeter/blob/master/docs/desktop-compose.png)